 You should also have a clear idea about which stage of the marketing funnel the landing page is for.
-If it’s for the awareness stage, you can talk about how your eBook will teach the prospect something useful about their problem.
-If it’s for the consideration stage, show how the offer will help them make a purchasing decision.
+If it’s designed for the awareness stage, you can talk about how your ebook will teach the prospect something useful about their problem.
+If it’s made for the consideration stage, show how the offer will help them make a purchasing decision.

 Match your messaging

 Ensure that your landing page messaging matches the messaging of the content that sent the user to the page.
 Here are two examples of this in practice:

 - Search engine ad: Get 60% off website hosting.
 Landing page: Affordable web hosting.
 Get 60% off your first plan.